Theoretical Radio Signals from Radio-Band Gravitational Waves Converted from the Neutron Star Magnetic Field: Introduction

-Employing pulsars or magnetars to detect GWs of different frequencies can improve the observation efficiency of pulsars or magnetars.
+Employing pulsars or magnetars to detect GWs of different frequencies seems to improve the observation efficiency of pulsars or magnetars.
 Nanohertz GWs have been found in pulsar's ``Fold-mode" data, and VHF GWs can be identified in baseband data due to our reliance on comprehensive electromagnetic observations around neutron stars.
 The observations of nanohertz and VHF GWs can be made at the same time, and the observations are not affected.
 In this paper, we investigate the potential of combining strong magnetic fields of celestial bodies with radio telescopes to observe VHF GWs, especially from mergers of primordial black holes, where detection sensitivity has been significantly improved.
-The rest of this paper is as follows: In Section. \ref{methods}, we calculate how the radio signals of GWs are generated in the strong magnetic fields of celestial bodies and examine the effects of neutron stars and surrounding matter on the conversion probability.
-We also simulate the system temperature of radio telescopes and the signal-to-noise ratio of the received signals.
-This includes the anticipated radio spectral line shapes of GWs and simple criteria for distinguishing these signals.
-In Section. \ref{Results}, we present the calculated expected GW radio signals and the detection sensitivities of six different telescopes, including the anticipated radio signals on two time scales derived from our calculations.
-In Section. \ref{conclusion}, we provide a concise summary and discussion of this work.
-Finally, in the Appendix, we include useful computational procedures, unit conversions, telescope parameters, and calculated results.